HarveyGW/FaceRecog/README.md

 ## Usage

-After running the Docker container, the face recognition system will start processing images from the specified webcam devices.
+After running the Docker container (either manually or using `runner.sh`), the face recognition system will start processing images from the specified webcam devices.